namikmerzic/namikmerzic/README.md

 - 👀 I’m interested in ...system administratoin
 - 🌱 I’m currently learning ...
 Microsoft and Linux tools for sys admin
 - 💞️ I’m looking to collaborate on ... system administration
-- 📫 How to reach me --- easi via namik.merzic@gmail.com
+- 📫 How to reach me --- easy via e-mail namik.merzic@gmail.com

 <!---
 namikmerzic/namikmerzic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.